allie128/RIBBiTR_workshop/PA_bd_tree.md

     [Astral](https://github.com/smirarab/ASTRAL) in the workshop github
     folder.
 Navigate to the workshop folder and unzip the .zip file.

-2. Download the program newick utils.
+**only for mac, step 2 won’t work for windows** 2.
+I’ve also included the program newick utils in the workshop github folder.
 Go to the workshop folder and unzip it.
-Then navigate to the folder that has the newick utils in terminal and run the following to make the binaries we will need to
+Then navigate to the folder that has the newick utils in terminal and run the following to make the binaries we will need to run:
-    run:

 > ./configure make

-Ok now let’s make sure we have the libraries we need and load them:
+Ok now let’s make sure we have the libraries we need and go ahead and install them:

+Now let’s load the libraries and check to make sure they are all loaded.

 Now let’s read in the sequence data contained in the “seq\_data” files.
 Each fasta file represents an individual Bd sample.
 This folder includes